FactomProject/FactomDocs/communityTesterDirections.md

 ##### More Examples

+When we reset the genesis block after a few days, these hashes wont work, but the basic commands still will.

 `factom-cli get head` gets a handle to the latest [Directory Block](https://github.com/FactomProject/FactomDocs/blob/master/factomDataStructureDetails.md#directory-block).
 It will return a hash like f32af3c2b7e91df83c2eb887c822776e6480bcc2dd04a5ddb1ce28dd57808f59